developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/alert/index.md

 A: The DataWedge and intent API support are the recommended method of programmatically accessing transitioned SimulScan features.
 Enterprise Browser provides features to access DataWedge.
 There are currently no plans to implement the transitioned features in EMDK APIs.

 **Q: What software do I need for using the transitioned SimulScan features to Scanning Framework?**<br>
 A: None.
 The Scanning Framework is preloaded on all Zebra devices.
-No additional software is needed.<br><br>
+No additional software is needed.<br>

 **Q: Which devices will the transitioned SimulScan features in Scanning Framework support?**<br>
 A: The transitioned SimulScan features will be supported on all Zebra devices with built-in Imager and/or camera running Android 8.x Oreo and higher.
 Some devices running Oreo and Pie might require application of the latest LifeGuard updates.